mrlifelesss/SecureDocsRAG/README.md

 ## 1. Project Overview

 This project implements a sophisticated **Retrieval-Augmented Generation (RAG)** chatbot using **LangGraph** and **Google Gemini**.
-It answers questions within a defined domain (e.g., *Cloud Security / AWS IAM*) by retrieving relevant passages from a local knowledge base and generating responses grounded in those passages.
+It answers questions within a defined domain of AWS Cload Security by retrieving relevant passages from a local knowledge base and generating responses grounded in those passages.

 **Key Features:**